miscu123/Formula-1-Fullstack-/README.md

-# 🏎️ F1 Overtake Intelligence – AI-Powered Formula 1 Predictions
+# 🏎️ Overtake Intelligence – AI-Powered Formula 1 Predictions

 ## 📌 Project Overview

-**F1 Insight** is a web-based platform that leverages Machine Learning (ML) to analyze historical Formula 1 data and generate intelligent predictions for upcoming races, driver performances, and final standings.
+**Overtake Intelligence** is a web-based platform that leverages Machine Learning (ML) to analyze historical Formula 1 data and generate intelligent predictions for upcoming races, driver performances, and final standings.

 The platform is designed to offer an **interactive and informative experience** for F1 enthusiasts by combining statistical analysis, data visualization, and personalized predictions — all through a modern, intuitive web interface.